ChungWasawat/data-notes/miscellaneous/de-bootcamp-zach.md

     - Readability, queryability

 Graph modeling is RELATIONSHIP focused, not ENTITY focused. (flexible)
-- Usually objects in model should have
+- Usually entities/ nodes in model should have
     - Identifier: STRING
     - Type: STRING
     - Properties: MAP<STRING, STRING>
-- For a version that relationships are modeled a little bit more in depth
+- For edges of nodes, they would have
     - subject_identifier: STRING
     - Subject_type: VERTEX_TYPE
     - Object_identifier: STRING